ZenaTech (ZENA)

 nullAI Analysis | Feedback

-Dr. Shaun Passley has over 25 years of expertise in the software industry and more than 10 years leading public companies.
-He serves as CEO and Chairman of the Board of ZenaTech, which he founded on August 31, 2017.
-Dr. Passley holds a PhD in Business Management and an MBA from Benedictine University, along with three other Master's Degrees: a Master of Law from Northwestern University, a Master of Science in Information Technology from DePaul University, and a Master of Science in Product Design from Northwestern University.
-He also serves as President, Chief Financial Officer, and Secretary, as well as Chief Operating Officer, at Ameritek Ventures, Inc. since 2020.
+Shaun Passley was appointed CEO in August 2017 and is the founder of ZenaTech.
+He has over 25 years of expertise in the software industry, with more than 10 years leading public companies.
+He holds a PhD in Business Management and an MBA from Benedictine University, as well as three other Master's Degrees: a Master of Law from Northwestern University, a Master of Science in Information Technology from DePaul University, and a Master of Science in Product Design from Northwestern University.

-James Sherman brings 30 years of experience as a Certified Public Accountant (CPA) and is an honors graduate from Northern Illinois University.
-He began his career at a Fortune 500 telecommunications firm.
+James Sherman has 30 years of experience as a Certified Public Accountant (CPA) and is an honors graduate from Northern Illinois University.
+He began his career at a Fortune 500 telecommunications firm and rose through various finance roles.
 Mr. Sherman served as Acting Treasurer for a $3.5 billion division of Sprint Corporation, where he led a $50 million cost-saving initiative.
-He was also the CFO for a $90 million national transportation and distribution company, successfully leading its turnaround from potential bankruptcy to a sale-ready state.
-Additionally, he served as CFO for Carry Corporation, a $250 million division of Mitsubishi Corporation.
+He was also CFO of a $90 million national transportation and distribution company, leading it from potential bankruptcy to a sale-ready state, and served as CFO for a $250 million division of Mitsubishi Corporation.

-Sajjad Asif was promoted to Chief Technology Officer in October 2024 and possesses 18 years of professional experience in software and drone technologies.
-Prior to this role, he was ZenaTech's Vice President of Technology and held various leadership positions within the ZenaTech group of companies.
-Mr. Asif holds a Master of Science in Software Engineering from Blekinge Tekniska Högskola (BTH) in Sweden, an MBA from AIOU in Pakistan, and a BS in Computer Science from PUCIT in Pakistan.
-He has also held CTO and other leadership and technical roles for multiple European technology firms.
+Sajjad Asif was promoted to Chief Technology Officer in October 2024.
+He previously served as ZenaTech's Vice President of Technology and has held various leadership roles within the ZenaTech group of companies.
+Mr. Asif has 18 years of professional experience specializing in software and drone technologies, including CTO roles for several European technology companies.
+He holds a Master of Science in Software Engineering from Blekinge Tekniska Högskola (BTH) in Sweden, an MBA from AIOU in Pakistan, and a BS in Computer Science from PUCIT in Pakistan.

 Craig Passley was appointed Company Secretary in October 2024.
-He is a construction management executive at M/I Homes.
-Mr. Passley previously served as Corporate Secretary for the publicly traded company Epazz from 2005 to 2016, and also for FlexFridge.
-He holds a bachelor's degree in engineering from Bradley University, a master's degree in project management from the Keller Graduate School of Management, and an MBA from Lake Forest School of Management.
+He is currently a construction management executive at M/I Homes.
+Previously, he served as Corporate Secretary for the publicly traded company Epazz from 2005 to 2016, and for FlexFridge.
+Mr. Passley holds a bachelor's degree in engineering from Bradley University, a master's degree in project management from the Keller Graduate School of Management, and an MBA from Lake Forest School of Management.

 AI Analysis | Feedback